Skip to main content

 Once your app is registered and permissions are in place (via the SDK), you're ready to:

-• Initialize the SDK using your API key
+• Initialize the SDK in your Application class

 • Launch the Capture Flow